payloadcms/template-ecommerce/README.md

-# Payload E-Commerce Boilerplate
+# Payload E-Commerce Template

-A boilerplate for [Payload CMS](https://github.com/payloadcms/payload) to power e-commerce businesses.
-There is a complete front-end website for this boilerplate which can be found [here](https://github.com/payloadcms/ecommerce-example-website).
+A template for [Payload CMS](https://github.com/payloadcms/payload) to power e-commerce businesses.
+There is a complete front-end website for this template which can be found [here](https://github.com/payloadcms/template-ecommerce-website).

 Core features: